calaldees/blog/arcadeCabinet/README.md

 Spinners
 --------

-* Each spinner is an axis
+* Each spinner is a mouse axis
 * 2 Mice
     * Mouse 1: X-Axis = Player1
     * Mouse 1: Y-Axis = Player2